 xcol is an open-source platform for collaborative inventorying: meaning that anyone is free to use its contents.
 But also that anyone interested could join and contribute to the repository.
 How to collaborate with xcol inventory?
 Two ways are mainly envisioned: as an individual and as a team/institution.

 1) Become a xcolar!

 The contributors filling this platform with content are – in the language of this site – xcolars: Those interested in collaboratively documenting and caring for ethnographic invention.
 Besides being a platform for the documentation of inventiveness, xcol is also an inventory of xcolars.
-Becoming a xcolar is easy: Get in touch and we will give you access to start adding up inventions.
+Becoming a xcolar is easy: Get in touch!

 2) Inventory your inventiveness and that of others (past and present)!